sabashahbaz/Harry_vs_Dementor/README.md

 - Pygame: A web application framework for building interactive web applications with Python.

-## Contributing
+## Contributions

-Contributions to the Harry Potter vs Dementors game are welcome!
-If you encounter any issues, have feature suggestions, or would like to contribute code, please open an issue or pull request on the GitHub repository.
+Contributions to the game are welcome!
+If you'd like to add features, fix bugs, or enhance the gameplay, feel free to fork this repository and create a pull request.

+## Acknowledgments

+This game was inspired by the magical world of Harry Potter and created using the Pygame library, a fantastic tool for game development in Python.

 ## License